phenix3

 We must deliver higher quality and higher practicality; that is just a fact of life.

-Ability to connect the dots Because of these changes, technical tax expertise has become more a basic skill from the adviser’s perspective.
+Because of these changes, technical tax expertise has become more a basic skill from the adviser’s perspective.
 Data analytics, IT and accounting capabilities as well the soft skills of the adviser are—and will become—the key differentiator.
-Due to all of the technological developments, this is already part of our present and future.
+Due to all the technological developments, this is already part of our present and future.

-AdaptabilityIn order to challenge and support a client in his mission, an adviser should possess—in addition to excellent technical skills—a clear understanding of communication and collaboration, analytical/critical thinking, project management, change management, information technology, negotiation and leadership.
-All of these skills are needed in order to be successful.
+To challenge and support a client in his mission, an adviser should possess—in addition to excellent technical skills—a clear understanding of communication and collaboration, analytical/critical thinking, project management, change management, information technology, negotiation and leadership.
+All of these skills are needed to be successful.

 Get the right people in the right roles